HewlettPackard/c-spiffe/examples/README.md

 # C-spiffe Examples

-This section contains a set of standalone examples that demonstrate different use cases for the go-spiffe library.
+This section contains a set of standalone examples that demonstrate different use cases for the C-spiffe library.

 ## Use cases